Brooke Burke

-Brooke Lisa Burke (born September 8, 1971) is an American television personality, fitness personality, author, actress, and businesswoman.
+Brooke Lisa Burke (born September 8, 1971) is an American television and fitness personality, model, author, actress, and businesswoman.
 She is known for hosting the E!
 Network travel show Wild On!
-(1999–2002), CBS' Rock Star (2005–2006), and TV Lands' She's Got the Look (2010).
+(1999–2002), CBS's Rock Star (2005–2006), and TV Land's She's Got the Look (2010).
 After winning the seventh season of Dancing with the Stars, Burke served as co-hostess of the show from season ten to season seventeen (2010–2013).
-In 2017, Burke launched "Brooke Burke Body", a fitness app with workout videos featuring her.
+In 2017, Burke launched "Brooke Burke Body," a fitness app with workout videos featuring her.
+Since 2023, Brooke has served as the host of Penn & Teller: Fool Us, joining the series in its 10th season.

 Early life

 Brooke Lisa Burke was born in Hartford, Connecticut and raised in Tucson, Arizona, the younger of two siblings born to Donna and George Burke.
 Her mother is of half Portuguese background; she was adopted and then raised Jewish.
 Her father is of Irish and French descent and left the family when she was two years old.
-She was thereafter raised by her Armenian stepfather in her mother's Jewish faith.
+She was thereafter raised by her mother and Armenian stepfather in her mother's Jewish faith.
 She is raising her children Jewish, although she also celebrates Christmas.

 She attended both Sahuaro High School and Palo Verde High School in Tucson where she was homecoming queen in 1989.
 She later studied broadcast journalism.

 Career

 Television

-After rising to national fame as a lingerie model for the Frederick's of Hollywood catalog in the early 1990's, Brooke was tapped to serve as the host of the popular E! travel series Wild On! from 1999–2002.
-In 2005, Brooke landed her first primetime network hosting gig on CBS's Rock Star: INXS (2005) and the subsequent Rock Star: Super Nova, both produced by Mark Burnett.
+After rising to national fame as a lingerie model for the Frederick's of Hollywood catalog in the early 1990s, Burke was tapped to serve as the host of the popular E! travel series Wild On! from 1999 to 2002.
+In 2005, Burke landed her first primetime network hosting gig on CBS's Rock Star: INXS (2005) and the subsequent Rock Star: Supernova (2006), both produced by Mark Burnett.

 In 2010, Burke became the host of She's Got the Look on TV Land, a modeling competition series for women over 35.
 That same year, she was named co-hostess of ABC's Dancing with the Stars, where she remained for seven seasons (2010–2013).

 Burke served as the co-host of the Miss America pageant in 2011, 2012, 2013, and 2016.

-From 2016–2018, Burke hosted and co-produced the Saturday morning show Hidden Heroes, a hidden camera television show developed for teenagers in which each episode reveals the widespread goodwill in our world by secretly capturing heroes in action.
+From 2016 to 2018, Burke hosted and co-produced the Saturday morning show Hidden Heroes, a hidden camera television show developed for teenagers in which each episode reveals the widespread goodwill in our world by secretly capturing heroes in action.

 Her other television credits include hosting the digital series and network show I Dare You on TV Land (2018) as well as a recurring role on Melissa & Joey (2014–2015).

+Burke has hosted Penn & Teller: Fool Us since 2023, replacing Alyson Hannigan as of the 10th season.